senoralikz/member-client/README.md

 # 'member-client

 ### Description

 'member is a to-do list.
 Create a user and add any tasks you would like with a due date.
 You will also be able to view, update or delete them as you like.
+To test the app use the credentials below:
+EMAIL: test@testing
+PASSWORD: 123456

 ### Technologies Used

 - JavaScript
 - HTML
 - SCSS